OctopusDeploy/blog/blog/2018-07/octopus-release-2018.7.md

 ## Known issues

 When using Dynamic Infrastructure PowerShell cmdlet's to create a new deployment target, if a subsequent step deploys a package from an external worker, the deployment will fail.
 Adding a **Health Check** step, configured for a **full health check**, between the script step and the package deployment step which will allow the deployment plan to acquire the necessary packages to the worker.
+[Link to issue on GitHub](https://github.com/OctopusDeploy/Issues/issues/4731)

 ## Upgrading